dejello/android_device_motorola_ali/README.md

 ## NOTES: ##
-Decryption is currently working with VOLD_DECRYPT only.
+Decryption is currently working with VOLD_DECRYPT only on factory Motorola firmware.
 For it to work you seem to need to flash this image.

 Please make whatever backups you think you'll want before hand.